googlefonts/googlefonts.github.io/gf-guide/article.md

     <span style="border-bottom:0.05em solid">Example:</span>

-    > This font was upgraded in July 2021 to expand language coverage.
-It is now supporting Greek and Cyrillic.
+    > This font was upgraded in July 2021 to expand its language coverage.
+It now supports Greek and Cyrillic.
--   **We only accept** **`.en_us`** **extension**, but you can definitely add a translation to the description in the case when the font is primarily targeting an audience reading a non-latin script.
+-   **We only accept** **`.en_us`** **extension**, but you can definitely add a translation to the description when the font primarily targets an audience reading a non-latin script.
--   If the “first” script of your font is not Latin, we strongly recommend you to also provide a translation of the text using the actual main script. **This localised text must be in the same html snippet as the English text.**
+-   If the primary script of your font is not Latin, we strongly recommend you also provide a translation of the text using the actual main script. **This localised text must be in the same html snippet as the English text.**

 ### Format text with the font family